heymiguel/endgame-things/index.md

 #### Mixed feelings
 _Iron Man._

 Hoooo boy.
 My fave character and the source of this bias.
 (Been a fan of shellhead since the very first week Ponci got me into comics)

-Conveniently, we forget that any number of the sorcerors could sling ring the slight-of-handed gauntlet out of Tony's hands, and unto Hulk's good arm.
+Conveniently, we forget that any number of the sorcerers could sling ring the slight-of-handed gauntlet out of Tony's hands, and unto Hulk's good arm.
 This also sets up the "Hulk vs Thanos" rematch that everyone was begging for, by letting Banner outhink Thanos, saving Tony!
 Yay!

 I know, I know.
 "You can rest now," Pepper says - which is the real end of his arc to protect the world from everything.
 I just don't like it when my fave characters _have_ to die.
 (I'm looking at you, Maximus. (from Gladiator) You should have lived.)